Size: Length - 113mm.

 This pencil works perfectly.

-A very interesting survivor, and in lovely condition too.
+A very interesting survivor, and in very nice condition too.